-- An intestinal blockage that may require surgery
+- An intestinal blockage that may require surgery.

 The safest bet is never to give your furry friend anything on a cooked bone.
 Even the beef bones can break, causing the above symptoms.
-In addition to being unsafe, cooked bones are not as healthy as other bones, as the most part of the minerals and positive properties are stripped off in the boiling process.
+In addition to being unsafe, cooked bones are not as healthy as other bones, as most of the minerals and properties are stripped off in the boiling process.